Among the Newest Releases

 "A chillingly logical, beautifully worked out post-apocalyptic thriller, further distinguished by in-depth characterization and evocative writing.
 Rica Marin is a tough, pragmatic, and multi-skilled mercenary perfectly suited to her not-so-brave new

 world.
-Lee Singer is a powerful new voice in science fiction." --Marcia Muller, Vanishing Point and The Ever-Running Man
+A powerful new voice in science fiction." --Marcia Muller, Vanishing Point and The Ever-Running Man

 Bill Pronzini, The Crimes of Jordan Wise and Savages

-"Who the heck is Lee Singer?
-I can't remember the last time I picked up a book by a new novelist that knocked me out the way Blackjack did.
 Singer's vision of a near-future America is clear-eyed and absolutely convincing.
-Blackjack's protagonist, Rica Marin, is made of equal parts toughness, intelligence, and courage.
+The protagonist, Rica Marin, is made of equal parts toughness, intelligence, and courage.
 You will not forget this book or this heroine for a very long time!"--Richard A. Lupoff, Terrors, Marblehead: A Novel of H. P. Lovecraft, and The Universal Holmes

-The earliest review to appear, on the online site Euroreviews, gave the novel 5 stars and had this to say about it:
+The earliest review to appear, on the online site Euroreviews, gave the novein its original Blackjack incarnationl 5 stars and had this to say about it:

 "In 2066, the entire geopolitical and socioeconomic landscape of the globe has changed, and not for the better.
 Terrorism by biochemical weapons, rampant plagues and famines, and killing for its own sake have literally decimated the population.
 All former nations have imploded, and only small political territories remain.
 The former United States, for example, is now a mere collection of eighteen separate territories, a shadow of its prior glory.